Bryan Slaton

 Bryan Lee Slaton (born February 2, 1978) is a former pastor and American politician.
-He has represented the 2nd District in the Texas House of Representatives since 2021.
-A member of the Republican Party, Slaton also works for his brother's financial service business.
+A member of the Republican Party, Slaton represented the 2nd district in the Texas House of Representatives from 2021 to 2023.
+Slaton also works for his family business, Slaton Financial Services.

+In May 2023, Slaton resigned and was later expelled from the Texas House in a unanimous vote of 147-0 after a committee report found that Slaton had provided alcohol to, and had sex with, a 19-year-old female legislative aide under his employ who was "unable to give effective consent."
+He was the first member of the Texas Legislature to be expelled since H. H. Moore and F. A. Dale were expelled in 1927.

 Early life, education, and career

-Born in Mineola, Texas.
+Slaton was born on February 2, 1978, in Mineola, Texas.
 He attended Ouachita Baptist University, where he received a BA in youth ministry and speech communication.
 He then attended University of North Texas and earned a degree in accounting.
 Slaton later earned a Master of Divinity from Southwestern Baptist Theological Seminary.
 He served in the ministry as a youth and family minister for 13 years, for three of those years at River Hills Baptist Church in Corpus Christi, Texas.
 Bryan works for his brother's small business, Slaton Financial Services.

-Career

-In 2016, Slaton filed to run against incumbent state representative Dan Flynn.
-On March 1, 2016, Slaton narrowly lost to the incumbent in the Republican primary.
-Flynn polled 14,917 votes (51 percent) to Slaton's 14,336 (49 percent).
-In 2018, Slaton decided to take on the incumbent again.
-In the 2018 primary election, Flynn defeated Slaton again, 11,803 (51.7 percent) to 11,013 (48.3 percent).
+Early political career

+In 2016, Slaton challenged incumbent state representative Dan Flynn, losing in the Republican primary 51 percent to 49 percent.
+Flynn defeated Slayton again in the 2018 primary, 52 percent to 48 percent.

-However, on July 14, 2020, Slaton defeated Flynn by a 22-point margin in the Republican primary runoff, forcing the incumbent into a runoff election.
-Slaton ran to Flynn's right.
-Slaton criticized Flynn for unnecessary and superfluous spending.
+During the 2020 primary, Slaton defeated Flynn by a 22-point margin, forcing a runoff election.
+Slaton positioned himself as more conservative than Flynn and criticized Flynn over Flynn's spending.
 He sent out mail which pointed out Flynn's campaign-funded lifestyle expenses such as nearly $14,000 in spending on cookies and using his campaign fund to pay for a Netflix subscription.
 Slaton campaigned on abolishing property taxes, ending overly broad laws that give government excess power during emergencies, and pledging to oppose any tax increase.